grafana/grafana/docs/sources/setup-grafana/configure-grafana/configure-custom-branding/index.md

 Custom branding enables you to replace the Grafana Labs brand and logo with your corporate brand and logo.

 {{% admonition type="note" %}}
 Available in [Grafana Enterprise]({{< relref "../../../introduction/grafana-enterprise" >}}) and [Grafana Cloud](/docs/grafana-cloud).
 For Cloud Advanced and Enterprise customers, please provide custom elements and logos to our Support team.
 We will help you host your images and update your custom branding.
+It's highly recommend that customer provided images are in .svg format to reduce the loss of quality as the image scales in size as needed.

 This feature is not available for Grafana Free and Pro tiers.
 For more information on feature availability across plans, refer to our [feature comparison page](/docs/grafana-cloud/cost-management-and-billing/understand-grafana-cloud-features/)